ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/create-your-first-connector-with-ballerina.md

    This will generate the ballerina source code of the connector client in your `ballerina/` directory.

-> **Note:** Ballerina OpenAPI tool supports multiple customization options when generating clients.
+> **Note:** The Ballerina OpenAPI tool supports multiple customization options when generating clients.
 For more details, check the [Ballerina OpenAPI tool documentation](https://ballerina.io/learn/openapi-tool/).

-2. Make sure that the generated client consists of the following files:
+2. Make sure that the generated client implementation consists of the following files:
    - `client.bal`: Contains the client implementation with all the API operations.
    - `types.bal`: Contains the data types used in the client.
    - `utils.bal`: Contains utility functions used in the client.

 ## Step 4: Test the connector

-Now that your connector is generated, it’s important to write tests to ensure everything works as expected.
+Now that your connector is generated, it is important to write tests to ensure everything works as expected.

 1. In the `ballerina/tests` directory, add the required test files and write test cases for the key operations of your connector.
 Aim to cover as many API use cases as possible.